 - To change the value, type in or copy-paste the following command:

-2. Change Windows Defender’s max CPU usage using registries
+2. Change Windows Defender’s max CPU usage using the registries

 - Go to the following Registry key:

 If you want to undo the change, simply delete the DWORD you created and everything will go back to the previous settings.

 3. Change Windows Defender’s max CPU usage using Group Policy